Lamar Liolevave: Background

 Born in Auckland, New Zealand, Liolevave is of Māori, Samoan and Fijian descent and played his junior rugby league for the Marist Saints.
 He later moved to Queensland, Australia to attend Keebra Park State High School.
 In July 2013, he signed a contract with the West Tigers starting in 2014.

 Playing career

 Early career

 In 2013, Liolevave played for the Australian Schoolboys.

 In 2014 and 2015, Liolevave played for the Wests Tigers' NYC team.
 He was named the Tigers' NYC Coach's Player of the Year in 2014.
 On 18 October 2014, he played for the Junior Kiwis against the Junior Kangaroos, playing off the interchange bench in the Kiwis' 15-14 win.
-Soon after, he re-signed with the Tigers on a 2-year contract.
+Soon after, he re-signed with the Wests Tigers on a two-year contract.

 2015

 Liolevave graduated to the Tigers' New South Wales Cup team in 2015.
-In Round 4, he made his NRL debut for the Tigers against the Canterbury-Bankstown Bulldogs.
+In round 4, he made his NRL debut for the Wests Tigers against the Canterbury-Bankstown Bulldogs.

 On 2 May 2015, Liolevave again played for the Junior Kiwis against Junior Kangaroos.